Automatic Injection Timer Function | Diesel Engine

 Working principle of Automatic Injection Timer

 With increasing speed, the centrifugal force causes the flyweights to move outward.
 Thereby the curved surfaces of the flyweights slide along the driving pin B of the driving flange.
 The latter is positively connected to the engine drive shaft.
-The driving and coupling flanges are interconnected only by the two helical springs that can be rotated about each other to the extent of degrees of the angle of advance.
+The driving and coupling flanges are interconnected only by the two helical springs that can be rotated in relation to each other to the extent of degrees of the angle of advance.

 The centrifugal force acts on the flyweights against the spring tension but in the direction of rotating.
-By this, it exerts a pull on the pivot pin ‘A’ on the coupling flange in such a way that when the speed increases, the coupling flange and with it the camshaft, advances with the driving flange by a maximum angle of 10 degrees.
+By this, it exerts a pull on the pivot pin 'A' on the coupling flange in such a way that when the speed increases, the coupling flange and with it the camshaft, advances in relation to the driving flange by a maximum angle of 10 degrees.
 Thereby, the commencement of delivery in each injection pump element will be advanced accordingly.

 The curvature in the flywheel is so designed that at low speeds i.e. at low centrifugal force, the travel of flyweight per one degree of advance is relatively long and it becomes gradually shorter with increasing speed.
 This arrangement provides for sufficient advancing torque at low speeds.
 At higher speeds i.e. with a high centrifugal force, shorter flyweight travel is sufficient to advance the camshaft, since the value of the centrifugal force increases with the square of speed.